-If you remember, last year I went all out and made Ryan the cake of his dreams – a monster truck cake.
+A few years back, I went all out and made Ryan the cake of his dreams – a monster truck cake.
 To this day, he still talks about it.
-In fact, with his birthday on the horizon, he’s already telling me he wants another.

 So I headed to Google and went searching to find some inspiration for the dessert of his dreams.
 In my search, I found a few things I liked, but nothing screamed, “Owen would LOVE this!” to me.

-- You can very easily make this a 4 layer cake if serving a larger crowd – just bake an extra layer or 2 and double up the top and bottom layers.
-You’ll obviously need extra frosting.
+- You can very easily make this a 4 layer cake if serving a larger crowd.
+Just bake an extra layer or 2 and double up the top and bottom layers.

 - This works with both homemade and storebought frosting.
-Just make sure you whip it up to soften and make it easy to spread.
+Just make sure you whip it up to soften and make it easy to spread if using canned.

 - Save your cake scraps to use as crumble as “dirt”.